 Unfortunately you’d need to know exactly what you’re doing.
 If you do, great.
 If you don’t, then you should understand that knowing when to record certain things, how they should be treated and why, is anything but a simple process.
 It’s also very time consuming.

 Even if you did get a grasp of bookkeeping eventually, you might well still miss opportunities.
 For example, there are certain allowable business expenses that you can claim for against your taxable income.
 So you’d also need an in depth knowledge of the tax system to understand exactly what is tax deductible and when.

-In the early days of starting out what should you do, set up your own system by using a spreadsheet and thereby save money?
-Or, invest in software and an established system that’s proven to work albeit at an added cost to your business?
+In the early days of starting out what should you do?
+Set up your own system by using a spreadsheet and save money?
+Or, invest in software and an established system that’s proven to work albeit at an added cost?